MatheusABomfim/MBL2_ML_HTLV/README.md

 - Evaluation of the predictive capacity of the models
 - Application of Explainable AI (XAI) methods

-**Notes/reminders:**

-- Clinical data has been excluded (because they will still be extracted from the medical records, classifying the oligosymptomatic patients separately, allowing a better evaluation of the machine)
-- This script is based on the file: "Based on the ML Wine data set" with the appropriate modifications.
-- It uses only one machine-learning evaluation model, several of which will be used in the final master's work.
-The current script corresponds to a training script developed in conjunction with pacific (more complex).

 **Dictionary:**

 - In column: SEX